qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 ..........................................

-When the |dataDefine| :sup:`Data-defined override` button is associated with a size, a rotation, an opacity or a color property, it has an :guilabel:`Assistant...` option that helps you change how the data is applied to the parameter for each feature.
+When the |dataDefine| :sup:`Data-defined override` button is associated with a size, a width, a rotation, an opacity or a color property, it has an :guilabel:`Assistant...` option that helps you change how the data is applied to the parameter for each feature.
+Basically, QGIS will scale a range of input values over a range of output values, and render each feature with their corresponding ouput value.

 The assistant allows you to:

-* Define the :guilabel:`Input` data, ie:
+* Define the :guilabel:`Input` data, i.e.:

   * :guilabel:`Source`: the attribute to represent, using a field or an |expression|
     :ref:`expression <vector_expressions>`
-  * the range of values to represent: you can manually enter the values or use the |refresh| :sup:`Fetch value range from layer` button to fill these fields automatically with the minimum and maximum values returned by the :guilabel:`Source` expression applied to your data
+  * the range of values to represent: you can manually enter the values or use the |refresh| :sup:`Fetch value range from layer` button to fill these fields automatically with the minimum and maximum values returned by the :guilabel:`Source` expression applied to your data.
+    Features whose values are out of the given range will be represented with the property of the closest limit of the output range.
-* |unchecked| :guilabel:`Apply transform curve`: by default, output values (see below for setting) are applied to input features following a linear scale.
+* |unchecked| :guilabel:`Apply transform curve`: by default, output values are applied to input features following a specific scaling method (see below for setting).
   You can override this logic: enable the transform option, click on the graphic to add break point(s) and drag the point(s) to apply a custom distribution.
 * Define the :guilabel:`Output` values: the options vary according to the parameter to define.
 You can globally set: